Do you wonder how statistics lies?

 What is new?

-The science of 20th century was not responsible only for development of quantum mechanics, but also for development of statistical methods that enable to analyse causal relationships in a scientifically objective way.
-In the second half of the 20th century Donald B. Rubin developed a causal model – broadly known as the Rubin Causal Model (Holland 1986) — which opened a door for statistics to be more reflective of the true reality.
-This causal model is a foundation for causal-effect studies in varieties of fields, from medicine and public health to economics, environment, biology, law and business.
+In the second half of the 20th century Donald B. Rubin developed a causal model – broadly known as the Rubin Causal Model (Holland 1986).
+This causal model is a foundation for cause-and-effect studies in varieties of fields, from medicine and public health to economics, environment, biology, law and business.
+The model enables analysis of causal relationships also with data collected outside of an experimental framework, a so called observational data.

 How the curriculum of applied statistics education should change?

-The next most important thing is introduction of causality in statistics.
 Students should learn basics about causality in statistics, e.g., how statistical science defines the cause, what is a causal design and how to design an objective causal design.

 Is there a course that consists of such applied statistics curriculum?